IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Linux
 -----

-We assume you plan to run your Dataverse installation on Linux and we recommend RHEL or a derivative such as RockyLinux or AlmaLinux, which is the distribution family tested by the Dataverse Project team.
-These instructions are written for RHEL9 and derivatives with notes for RHEL 8 and earlier, but a number of community members have successfully installed Dataverse in Debian and Ubuntu environments.
+We assume you plan to run your Dataverse installation on Linux and we recommend RHEL or a derivative such as RockyLinux, which is the distribution family tested by the Dataverse Project team.
+These instructions are written for RHEL9 and derivatives with notes for RHEL 8, but Dataverse is known to work well in Debian, Ubuntu, and most any modern Linux distribution.

 Java
 ----